NgiapPuoyKoh/ai-chat-annotator/README.md

 - Access to application functionality will be base on user role type, specifically, user, moderator, annotator, and application administrator
 - The UX will be developed using Materialize adapted from the design decisions of the Mini Project - Putting It All Together

-Support Future Enhancements:
+### Extended Features for future releases

-- Replace Flask session with Flask SocketIO to improve reliability and security
+- Replace Flask session with Flask SocketIO to improve reliability, responsiveness, and security
 - Data extraction JASON API for training AI Machine Learning models
-- CI/CD configuration scripts to replace MongoDB Data Explorer install manually seeded administrator and superuser accounts and lists of values.
+- CI/CD configuration scripts to replace MongoDB Data Explorer install manually seeded administrator and superuser accounts and lists of values

 # Database Model - Chat Annotator